root-abhi/Counter-app/README.md

 *The first request will not add a pod, but as soon as the fox count increases to 2, the pods will start to scale.**

+*Scale up will happen within few seconds and scale down will happen within 5 mins*

-*After testing is complete, run the following command to delete all resources (excluding namespaces for safety):**
+*After testing is completed, run the following command to delete all resources (excluding namespaces for safety):**

 **To Cleanup the Deployment**